6 Essential Oils To Use On Your Next Self-Care Day

 Calming, Uplifting, Encouraging

-Last but certainly not least, Ylang Ylang.
-Again, this oil is an excellent oil for someone who goes with their self-care day.
-Ylang Ylang helps promote a sense of calm in the mind and body while also uplifting your mood and emotions.
-Like Jasmine, it helps boost your mood to create a positive outlook on your day.
-Finally, it helps support your feelings and reduces tension and stress felt in the body.
+Last but certainly not least is Ylang Ylang.
+Again, this oil is excellent for someone who goes with their self-care day.
+Ylang-Ylang helps promote a sense of calm in the mind and body while uplifting your mood and emotions.
+Like Jasmine, it helps boost your mood and create a positive day outlook.
+Finally, it helps support your feelings and reduces tension and stress in the body.

-You can add a drop or two of Ylang Ylang to an essential oils necklace and bracelet for on the go.
+Add a drop or two of Ylang Ylang to an essential oils necklace and bracelet for the on-the-go.
 You can also diffuse 3 -4 drops around your space as you relax.
-You can use it topically when mixed with a carrier oil on your pulse points or massaging into your body.
+You can use it topically when mixed with carrier oil on your pulse points or massaging into your body.

 Alex